werf/werf/README.md

 ### Cleanup

-- Clean up local and Docker registries by enforcing customizable policies.
+- Clean up local and Docker registry by enforcing customizable policies.
 - Keep images that are being used in the Kubernetes cluster. werf scans the following kinds of objects: Pod, Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob, ReplicationController.

 <!-- WERF DOCS PARTIAL END -->